Code-Institute-Submissions/Voice-and-Piano-MS-1/README.md

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.

 * HTML5
  + used for the structure of the website.
 * CSS3
  + used to style the website.
-*GitHub
+* GitHub
  + used to create repository and to host the repository.
  + used for version control.
 * Gitpod
  + used as my IDE to develop the project
 * Bootstrap
  + to easily adapt the website to be responsive for all users
 * Google Fonts
-+ Fonts used:
+* Fonts used:
-- Montserrat
+ + Roboto
-- Kavivanar - for headings
+ + Kavivanar - for headings
 * Font Awesome
  + All Icons were taken from the Font Awesome database.
 * JQuery
  + to simplify DOM manipulation.